Adamhingoro/micro-restaurants/microservice-customers-api/README.md

 	    state: string,
 	}

-## Steps for setup
+## Steps for running locally
 1. cd [to this directory]
 2. modify the `./src/config/config.ts`
     if you want to run locally I suggest you should use the local postgres database credentails in the `prod` or `dev`
 3. modify the envoriment in file `./src/database/sequelize.ts` use the `config.prod` or `config.dev` as per your needs.
-4. npm install
+4. `npm install`
-5. npm run dev
+5. `npm run dev`

 Application will run on port `8080`

+## Steps for running on container

+Please check the readme in the root direcory.

 ## Additional notes.
 1. it uses sequelize and creates tables based on the models defined in the `./src/models/`